eanderson-ei/gtm-apps/tutorials/tableau-tutorial.md

 * Add alternating row shading by clicking 'Format' in the top menu and selecting 'Shading'.
 Select the Rows tab from the newly appeared left sidebar.
 Select the color for alternating rows from "Pane".
 Ensure band size is set to 1.
 Level should be 0.
 * Increase padding between rows under Format > Cell Size > Taller.
-* Set the Table to 'Fit Width' so that it will expand with the viewport.
+* Set the Table to 'Fit Width' so that it will expand with the viewport (top menu bar where it says 'Standard').

 ### 5.3 Add a Tooltip

 Tables are set up so that hovering will expand the content of a cell, which is helpful when the text exceeds the column width.
 However, it means that a tooltip cannot easily be added to a table to show additional information on hover (although it is possible with some trouble).
 Instead, we'll create a dedicated column for the tooltip called 'More info'.
 This approach has the added benefit of solving for the 'Abc' placeholder column at the same time

 * Under Analysis, select Create Calculated Field.
 Set the Calculated field to be the string "More info".
-* Drag the calculated field over the placeholder column that currently shows 'Abc'.
+* Drag the calculated field into the "Text" Mark.
 * Drag the fields that you would like to show in the tooltip into the Tooltip card.
 * Double click the Tooltip card and customize the tooltip.
 Use the 'Insert' to add references to the attributes you want in the tooltip (you cannot just type open and close brackets).
 * You can change the font for this field by selecting Format > Font, select the 'More info' field from the dropdown menu for Fields, and under 'Pane' set the font to italics or however you would like to set it apart.